This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my affiliate disclosures.

 In Italian, “biscotti” translates to “cookies”, meaning any type of cookie.

-Cantucci is the Italian name for the crunchy treat Americans typically associated with biscotti.
-It has its origins in Prato, Italy, and is made with almonds, no fat, and traditionally dipped in Vin Santo.
+Cantucci is the Italian name for the crunchy treat Americans typically associate with biscotti.
+It originates in Prato, Italy, and is made with almonds, no fat, and traditionally dipped in Vin Santo.

 However, biscotti, as most Americans know it, is different than cantucci.
 American biscotti covers a wide range of twice-baked cookies that are commonly made with fat and other assorted ingredient inclusions.
 For example, in this recipe, I use butter, chocolate, cocoa powder, and raspberries.